danielweinmann/react-native-stateless-form/README.md

 If you want your widget to receive scroll when showing keyboard, you must implement the following pattern:

-- Your widget should implement keyboard show management and call `this.props.onKeyboardShow({ height, y, keyboardHeight })` method on keyboard show. `height` must be your widget's height, `y` must be your widget y position and `keyboardHeight` must be the currently open keyboard height.
+- Your widget should implement keyboard show management and call `this.props.onKeyboardShow({ height, y, keyboardHeight })` on keyboard show. `height` must be your widget's height, `y` must be your widget y position and `keyboardHeight` must be the currently open keyboard height.
+- Your widget should implement keyboard hide management and call `this.props.onKeyboardHide()` on keyboard hide.
 - Check [InlineTextInput](https://github.com/danielweinmann/react-native-stateless-form/blob/master/widgets/InlineTextInput.js) for references on how to implement it.

 ## Contributing